-Environmental Regulations
+Environmental regulations

-Cyclopet Pty Limited, a member of the consolidated group's operations is subject to significant environmental regulations under the Radiation Control Act, 1990 by the Department of Environment, Climate Change and Water.
-The Board believe that the consolidated group has adequate systems in place for the management of its environmental requirements as they apply to the consolidated group.
+Cyclopet Pty Limited, a member of the consolidated group's operations is subject to environmental regulations under the Radiation Control Act, 1990 by the Department of Environment, Climate Change and Water.
+The Board believe that the consolidated group has adequate systems in place for the management of its environmental requirements as they apply to the consolidated group and its Business Venture Collaboration Agreement with Cyclotek NSW Pty Ltd.

-Retirement, Election and Continuation in Office of Directors
+Retirement, election and continuation in office of directors